MM520J/reactcircleci/projects/project2b/README.md

 ### `split lst v`
   - **Type**: `'a list -> 'a -> 'a list * 'a list`
-  - **Description**: Given a list `lst` find the first instance of `v` in the list, and return a tuple of lists where the first list in the tuple is all the elements that come b
+  - **Description**: Given a list `lst` find the first instance of `v` in the list, and return a tuple of lists where the first list in the tuple is all the elements that come before `v` in `lst` and the second ele